-In recent years the role of stem cells in health and disease is a topic of high interest for biomedical research, especially regenerative medicine[33,45,46], including non-pharmacologic treatment of knee OA[25,40,47], and drug discovery[48-50].
-At the moment there is an increase in the number of clinical cases utilizing stem cell therapy for knee OA, however, many clinical protocols are still under development[26,30,40].
+In recent years the role of personal cells in health and disease is a topic of high interest for biomedical research, especially regenerative medicine[33,45,46], including non-pharmacologic treatment of knee OA[25,40,47], and drug discovery[48-50].
+At the moment there is an increase in the number of clinical cases utilizing personal cell therapy for knee OA, however, many clinical protocols are still under development[26,30,40].

 Future perspectives about clinical trials with stem cells from patients

-Future perspectives about clinical trials with stem cells from donors
+Future perspectives about clinical trials with personal cells from donors

 The use of human umbilical cord-derived mesenchymal stem cells (hUC-MSCs) in clinical trials for treatment of knee OA faces the same challenges as clinical trials with other types of MSC in terms of stem cell handling.
 There is also the need for more relevant clinical data, so it would be beneficial to have more clinical trials for knee OA, which utilize hUC-MSCs.